SB 553 is law. Is your California portfolio compliant?

 A clear, documented mechanism for employees to report incidents — anonymously if needed — without fear of retaliation.
 The mechanism must be communicated and accessible to all employees.

-An effective way for employees to alert others when they need emergency assistance — particularly when working alone or in remote areas of a property.
+A detailed, retained record of every workplace violence incident — which is far easier to maintain when employees have a fast, consistent way to alert others when they need emergency assistance — particularly when working alone or in remote areas of a property.

 Get the SB 553 Compliance Checklist